naturenurtureelite/Legal-AI/README.md

-For ensembling the all 15 summarization algorithms please run,
+For ensembling the all 15 summarization algorithms using Vecsim Roundrobin Length please run,

 **python tead_graph_roundrobin_length.py all_methods**